salesforce/ULIP/README.md

 [Project Website](https://tycho-xue.github.io/ULIP/)

 # News
+[06/09/2023] "PointBERT ULIP-2 pretrained model released, please find it in the [here](https://storage.cloud.google.com/sfr-ulip-code-release-research/pretrained_models/ckpt_zero-sho_classification/pointbert_ULIP-2.pt)".

+[06/09/2023] A smaller version of "ULIP - ShapeNet Triplets" are released at [here](https://console.cloud.google.com/storage/browser/sfr-ulip-code-release-research/shapenet-55?pageState=(%22StorageObjectListTable%22:(%22f%22:%22%255B%255D%22))&prefix=&forceOnObjectsSortingFiltering=false), it's around 420GB now.
+Check this image folder "only_rgb_depth_images", you can choose to download this subset of rendered images, which are the exact images leveraged by ULIP instead of downloading the full "rendered_images" folder (more than 1TB).

 [05/22/2023] "ULIP - Objaverse Triplets" and "ULIP - ShapeNet Triplets" have been uploaded [here](https://console.cloud.google.com/storage/browser/sfr-ulip-code-release-research).

 [05/14/2023] ULIP-2 has been released!